simone188535/blackjack-game/README.md

 **DO NOT:**

 - Create a PR into this repo.
-We want your solution to be yours only so we wouldn't anyone else to accidentally see it.
+We want your solution to be yours only so we wouldn't want anyone else to accidentally see it.

 ## Requirements